pingidentity/pingdirectory-go-client/docs/AnonymousSaslMechanismHandlerResponse.md

 ### NewAnonymousSaslMechanismHandlerResponse

-`func NewAnonymousSaslMechanismHandlerResponse(schemas []EnumanonymousSaslMechanismHandlerSchemaUrn, enabled bool, ) *AnonymousSaslMechanismHandlerResponse`
+`func NewAnonymousSaslMechanismHandlerResponse(schemas []EnumanonymousSaslMechanismHandlerSchemaUrn, id string, enabled bool, ) *AnonymousSaslMechanismHandlerResponse`

 NewAnonymousSaslMechanismHandlerResponse instantiates a new AnonymousSaslMechanismHandlerResponse object This constructor will assign default values to properties that have it defined,